Achyut-Labs/python-seva/class-4/README.md

 ```
 mylist = ["apple", "banana", "cherry"]
 ```
 List is a collection which is ordered and changeable.
-Allows duplicate members.
+Allows duplicate members.<br>
-Lists are created using square brackets
+Lists are created using square brackets<br>
-List items are indexed, the first item has index [0], the second item has index [1] etc.
+List items are indexed, the first item has index [0], the second item has index [1] etc.<br>
-When we say that lists are ordered, it means that the items have a defined order, and that order will not change.
+When we say that lists are ordered, it means that the items have a defined order, and that order will not change.<br>
-If you add new items to a list, the new items will be placed at the end of the list.
+If you add new items to a list, the new items will be placed at the end of the list.<br>
-**Mutable**, The list is changeable, meaning that we can change, add, and remove items in a list after it has been created.
+**Mutable**, The list is changeable, meaning that we can change, add, and remove items in a list after it has been created.<br>
-Since lists are indexed, lists can have items with the same value - duplicate allowed,
+Since lists are indexed, lists can have items with the same value - duplicate allowed,<br>
 ```
 thislist = ["apple", "banana", "cherry", "apple", "cherry"]
 ```
-List items can be of any data type, A list can contain different data types,
+List items can be of any data type, A list can contain different data types,<br>
 ```
 list = ["apple", True, 5]
 ```
-From Python's perspective, lists are defined as objects with the data type 'list'
+From Python's perspective, lists are defined as objects with the data type 'list'<br>
 ```
 <class 'list'>
 ```